You might have used Google’s new AMP project without even knowing.

 The content loads off of Google’s own server, not from the website itself.

 Like Medium, where you get all these amazing advantages of content publishing—but only if you write on their service—Google AMP is progress that takes us backwards.

 I’m not one to claim that original ideas always need to be perfectly preserved.
 Sometimes old ideas need to die out and be replaced by better ones.
 But this isn’t one of those.

-The entire point of the Internet was to link to things.
+The entire point of the Internet was to directly connect content.

 But now we’re seeing these new models that are looking to break the system.
 Create central platforms and get everyone using it.
 Build a search engine and display people’s content without passing the user through to it.

 It’s poisonous to the underlying concept of an open internet.